panagiotisrep/panagiotisrep.github.io/README.md

 <br>

 ### The problem at hand
-The goal is to solve the following linear program:
+The goal is to solve an optimization problem, to minimize a linear function over a convex set, which is more general than linear programming.
+Our formulation is:

 min c*x